open-sdg/open-sdg/docs/tutorials/change-colors.md

 1. Find the names of the variables you would like to change, in [the Open SDG color variables file](https://github.com/open-sdg/open-sdg/blob/master/_sass/variables/_colors.scss).
 1. Choose new colors.
 There are various tools available, such as [this color picker](https://www.w3schools.com/colors/colors_picker.asp).
 1. In your site repository, edit the `_sass/variables.scss` file and assign your new colors to the chosen variable names.

+## Troubleshooting

+If this did not appear to work, here are a few areas to check on:

+1. Have you waited long enough?
+It can take about five minutes for the site to rebuild.
+1. Is your browser holding onto the old files?
+Sometimes a browser can aggressively cache outdated files.
+Doing a "hard refresh" can help.
+For most browsers this is done by pressing CTRL and F5, or SHIFT and F5.
+1. Did you type in the variable names precisely?
+For example, if you typed `$button-colors` (plural) instead of `$button-color` then it will not work.
+1. Did you forget a `$` (dollar sign) in front of the variable names?
+1. Did you forget a `:` (colon) after the variable names?
+1. Did you forget a `;` (semi-colon) at the end of the lines?